CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 println(failure(""))      // None
 ```

 **KRISHNA** We now define a dual of the above parser, i.e., a parser that always succeeds.
-Whatever value we feed to it, it returns the same value back, without consuming any input.
+Whatever value we feed to it, it returns the same value, without consuming any input.

 ```scala
 def success[T](t: T): Parser[T] =